ninsuo/symfony-collection/README.md

 **Collection of collections**

-This plugin has the ability to manage collection of form collections, but to avoid collisions between selectors, you should:
+This plugin has the ability to manage collection of form collections, but to avoid collisions, you should:

 In your form type: